thomis/sensu-plugins-filesize/README.md

 ## About the -s or -size option

 The size option is transparently passed to the find command.
-More details can be found in the man pages for find (> man find).
+More details can be found in the man pages of the find command (> man find).

 ## Installation